 In Minnesota, theft charges are taken seriously, and the penalties for a conviction can be harsh.

-If the State has charged you with theft, you may wonder, What is the punishment for theft in Minnesota?
+If the State charges you with theft, you may wonder, what is the punishment for theft in Minnesota?

-Theft offenses in Minnesota can be charged as misdemeanors, gross misdemeanors, or as a felony.
+Theft offenses in Minnesota can result in charges as misdemeanors, gross misdemeanors, or felonies.
 The specific incident, dollar amount or loss of value, and any prior convictions will dictate the penalty.

-If you or someone you love has been accused of a theft offense, you should seek a criminal defense attorney immediately.
+If authorities accuse you or someone you love of a theft offense, you should seek a criminal defense attorney immediately.

 Contact the experienced criminal law team at Arechigo & Stokka today to get started!